 I call it the most important midterms in our lifetime, and I'll explain why when we get back.

-As we continue, a former Speaker of the House, Newt Gingrich, is with us.
+All right, as we continue, a former Speaker of the House, Nuke Gingrich, is with us.

 He'll join us on Hannity tonight.